 My daughter thought that the Cardinal Lounge was open so we checked the website–“We are open 24 hours, 7 days a week 365 days a year”–and headed out.

-It was a little eerie riding around San Jose at 5pm on Christmas Day.
+It was a little eerie riding around a dark San Jose at 5pm on Christmas Day.

 It reminded me of driving with my father when I was a boy in St. Louis: a snow storm had been followed by an ice storm.
 The power was out and the landscape was utterly transformed: blanketed in white with the trees looking like crystalline structures.
 You couldn’t see the lines on the street but it had stopped snowing so the plows were out.